daniel3735928559/wip-ulam/README.md

 * What is alpha?

 * What do the peaks mean in the distribution of a_n mod 2pi/alpha?

-* Why is the sequence starting with (12,13) almost always odd?
-There may or may not be finitely many evens in this sequence, but they seem very very low density.

 ### 20151220 More alphas